ChristianSteger/Utilities/README.md

 - **truncate_colormap()**: Truncate colormap to specific range between [0.0, 1.0].

 # Remap
-Functions related to remapping gridded data with [CDO](https://code.mpimet.mpg.de/projects/cdo/)
+Functions related to remapping gridded data with [CDO](https://code.mpimet.mpg.de/projects/cdo/):
 - **grid_desc()**: Creates a CDO grid description file in which compact grid information is saved in a text file.
 - **grid_desc_netcdf()**: Creates a CDO grid description file in which geographic coordinates of the grid cell centres and edges are saved in a NetCDF file.

 # Miscellaneous
+Miscellaneous functions:
 - **aggregation_1d()**: Aggregate one-dimensional array.
 - **aggregation_2d()**: Aggregate two-dimensional array.
 - **nanaverage()**: Compute weighted average from non-NaN-values.